Prof Eduardo Miranda

 • Going North, Luciane Cardassi (piano), Peel Hall, University of Salford, UK.
 (2011)

-• Peninsula Arts Contemporary Music Festival, Roland Levinsky T1, Plymouth, UK.
+• Peninsula Arts Contemporary Music Festival, Plymouth, UK.
 (2011)

 • Going North, Luciane Cardassi (piano), Rolston recital Hall, Banff, Canada.
 (2010)